danielzotti/office-buddy/README.md

 ## Test NFC feature on your smartphone

-- `npm run start:public` aka `ng serve --host 0.0.0.0 --ssl` on your local machine:
+- `npm run start` aka `ng serve` on your local machine:
-    - `--host 0.0.0.0`: same network (e.g. your local machine IP might be 192.168.1.2)
-    - `--ssl`: NFC works only through `https`
-    - NB: if your local machine is behind a firewall, you might have to change some configurations depending on your firewall/machine/...
 - Connect your smartphone to your local machine through USB
     - grant permissions on the smartphone
-- Browse `https://192.168.1.2:4200` on your smartphone
 - Open chrome debug `chrome://inspect/#devices` on your local machine
+- Click on `Port forwarding...` button and add a new record:
+  - Port: `4200`
+  - IP address and port: `localhost:4200`
+  - Check `Enable port forwarding` and click `Done`
+- Browse `https://localhost:4200` on your smartphone
-- Select `inspect` under the `https://192.168.1.2:4200` item in the list
+- Select `inspect` under the `https://localhost:4200` item in the list

 ## Deploy